Panrui

 Panrui is a village in Sainthia and a community development block in the Suri Sadar subdivision of the Birbhum district, West Bengal, India.
 It is about 160 km from Kolkata and 18 km from Visva-Bharati University.
 It is also 18 km from Siuri, the sadar town of Birbhum district.
 It has a population of 1,146.

 Geography

 Police station

-The Panrui police station has jurisdiction over the Suri II community development block.
+The Panrui police station has jurisdiction over the panrui community development block.

 Demographics

 According to the 2011 Census of India, Panrui had a total population of 923 people, 478 (52%) of which were males and 445 (48%) were females.
 There were 114 persons under the age of six.
 The total number of literate people in Panrui was 632 (78.12% of the population over 6 years).